BangBOOM/logseq_learn_eng/pages/contents.md

 - [[prompts]]
-	- I am learning English, please create a simple story  to help me remember these words: embrace, dense, encounter, huddle.  requirements: add a simple explanation after each word in the story.
+	- I am learning English, please create a simple story  to help me remember these words: xxx, xxx. some requirements: 1. add a simple explanation after each word in the story 2. the length of the story must under 200 words.